vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 > - Endpoints running mobile versions of Windows (such as Windows CE and Windows 10 Mobile) aren't supported.
 > - Virtual Machines running Windows 10 Enterprise 2016 LTSB can encounter performance issues when used on non-Microsoft virtualization platforms.
 > - For virtual environments, we recommend using Windows 10 Enterprise LTSC 2019 or later.
-> - The standalone versions of [Defender for Endpoint Plan 1 and Plan 2](microsoft-defender-endpoint.md) do not include server licenses.
+> - [Defender for Endpoint Plan 1 and Plan 2](microsoft-defender-endpoint.md) do not include server licenses.
 To onboard servers to those plans, you'll need an additional license, such as Microsoft Defender for Servers Plan 1 or Plan 2 (as part of the [Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) offering).
 To learn more. see [Defender for Endpoint onboarding Windows Server](onboard-windows-server.md).
 > - If your organization is a small or medium-sized business, see [Microsoft Defender for Business requirements](/defender-business/mdb-requirements).

 ### Hardware requirements